lukaszp/thad-roberts-model/README.md

 https://vortex.institute/wp-content/uploads/2020/03/The-Boundaries-of-Fluid-Quantization-Draft-2020-03-30.pdf

 For the purpose of this library we will name Ramanujan-Soldner constant with RS abbreviation, and N real solution to the simple vortex equation as RSSVE_N.
-The idea is to calculate values of RS+3+Pi predicted by each equation witch error range, and confront it with exact RS+3+Pi value.
+The idea is to calculate values of RS+3+Pi predicted by each equation with error range, and confront it with exact RS+3+Pi value.
 Particle masses are taken from NIST 2018 standard with symmetric error as a max of asymmetric errors if asymmetry is present.
 Numerical calculations error problem was solved by applying Decimal class as a number representation.